joekyo/sockssl/README.md

 - `x` indicates the connection is now broken.

       It lasted for 1 minute and 1 second.
-937 Bytes has been sent, and 3945 Byte has been received.
+937 bytes has been sent, and 3945 bytes has been received.

 [wiki]: https://en.wikipedia.org/wiki/SOCKS